PneumaSolutions/rim-manual-mac-old/src/pricing.md

 # Pricing
 Remote Incident Manager is useful in a wide array of scenarios of varying frequency.
 Thus, our pricing structure makes every reasonable attempt to meet you where you are.
 Additionally, remember that RIM is always free for the person receiving help.
 # Free Tier
-Anyone can use RIM to assist another user for up to 60 minutes a day during the beta period.
+Anyone can use RIM to assist another user for up to 30 minutes a day.
 These minutes do not need to be used in one sitting, and a usage meter will keep tabs on how many minutes you have on any given day.
-Throughout your 60 minutes, you may connect to any number of people, over any number of interactive sessions.
+Throughout your 30 minutes, you may connect to any number of people, over any number of interactive sessions.
 # Consumer Pricing
 ## Passes
 Passes are useful if you're providing assistance on an as needed basis.
 When you pay for a pass, that pass will wait patiently for you to activate it whenever you are able.
 This also means that you can hold several passes in storage and use them whenever they're needed.